andrevidela/Research-report/Thesis/index.md

 # Quantitative Type Theory in practice

-QTT is still a recent development and because of its young age, it has not seen wide spread use in commercial applications.
+QTT is still a recent development and because of its young age, it has not seen widespread use in commercial applications.
 The Idris2 compiler itself stands as the most popular example of a complex program that showcases uses for QTT and quantitative types.
 Linear types already benefit from a body of work that showcase their uses \cite{linear_diff}\cite{linear_types_update}\cite{linear_types_session}\cite{linear_types_subst}\cite{actor_channels}\cite{linear_race}\cite{linear_use}\cite{once_upon_a_type}\cite{deforestation}, but one of the goals of this thesis was to list and discover some new and innovative uses for linear types and QTT.
 In this chapter I will mention some specific uses for QTT that I discovered during my study.

-## limitations and solutions for quantitative types
+## Limitations and solutions for quantitative types

 We've seen how we can write addition of natural numbers using linear types.
 But can we write a multiplication algorithm using linear types?
 Let us inspect the traditional multiplication algorithm and see if we can update it with linear types.